The summer of screens – and social media?

 Accountability is a really important part of social media responsibility and a cornerstone of good digital citizenship.
 Working together, you and your kids can agree on rules, limitations and acceptable behaviours in terms of online reputation, posting positive content and identifying and calling out cyberbullying.
 You can outline these parameters in a contract you create together or you can leverage the TELUS Wise smartphone and technology contract.
 Once you both sign, the agreement is “binding” for what is and isn’t acceptable in terms of social media use in your household.

 Only you can determine if your child is ready for the world of social media.
-Now, with more time spent online and less physical interactions possible, social media does provide communication and connection.
 With some education, clear intention and attentiveness from you, social media can be a positive influence in your child’s life.
 And you can teach important digital values that kids will carry with them as they become more independent digital citizens.